zoethaxton/Thaxton-Zoe-EUH-3205/006_credits_acknowledgments.md

 ---

 # Credits and Acknowledgments

-Dr. Goodwin, UF History Department, University of Florida
+We would like to extend our thanks to our professor, Dr. Christopher Goodwin, and the University of Florida History Department for facilitating and encouraging this project